ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 Then follow the upper instructions concerning Linux installation (though be sure to note that the port 80 problem described above remains, as your connection is provided by a Windows machine).

-#### Some debugging hints if you need them (Linux)
+#### Some debugging hints if you need them (all OS's)

-Run your server and use the developer console of your browser to find any display or protocol errors.
-Identify the code language at the source of the error and use its log file to solve the problem.
+Run your server, and use the developer Javascript console of your browser to find any display or protocol errors.
+Identify the code language at the source of the error, and the use its log file -- see below for location -- to solve the problem.

-Log files for the different code languages used can be found here :
+The log files for the different code languages used can be found in the locations below :

- * JavaScript : Developer console of the server
+ * Javascript : The developer Javascript console of the server (you can find this in your web browser).
- * PHP : /var/log/apache2/error.log
+ * PHP : /var/log/apache2/error.log (on Linux)
- * Python : /var/www/AIFCOMSSwithCUPredictorTest/predict/pred/[the folder corresponding to your run]
+ * Python : /var/www/AIFCOMSSwithCUPredictorTest/predict/pred/[the folder corresponding to your run] (on Linux)